muhib116/vue-draggable-package-/README.md

 </script>
 ```
 **note:** *If you want you can use separate configuration for every element, if you don't need configuration you can skip.*

+### Key Features

+1. **Mobile Touch Support:**
+    - Description: Provides touch support for mobile devices, enabling seamless dragging on touch screens.

+2. **Multi-Element Draggable Support:**
+    - Description: Allows the implementation of multiple draggable elements on the same page, each with its own configuration.

+3. **Conditional Draggable:**
+    - Description: Provides the option to conditionally enable or disable dragging based on certain criteria.

+4. **Separate Configurations:**
+   - Description: Allows using separate configurations for each draggable element if needed.

+5. **Dynamic Position Tracking:**
+   - Description: Dynamically tracks and displays the position of the draggable element during and after dragging.

+6. **Event Handling:**
+    - Description: Supports callback functions for events such as drag start, dragging, and drag end.

+7. **Boundary Element:**
+    - Description: Option to specify a boundary element to constrain the draggable element within a certain area.

+8. **Scrollable Container Support:**
+    - Description: Allows specifying a scrollable parent element, ensuring proper functionality within scrollable containers.

 ### Properties Of Configuration
 ##### *All the properties of the configuration are optional*